trackier/android_sdk/README.md

 ## <a id="qs-progaurd-trackier-sdk"></a>Proguard Settings

-If your app is using proguard then add these lines to the proguard config file
+It is mandatory to add this setting in android app when your app is using proguard.
+Add below code in proguard file.

 ```
   -keep class com.trackier.sdk.** { *; }